privacypatterns/privacypatterns/README.md

 Contributing via GitHub
 -----------------------

+All of the patterns and principle definitions live in the [Wiki section](https://github.com/m0hit/privacypatterns/wiki) of the code repository.
+To make any changes or additions to the content of privacypatterns.org, you must modify the files in the Wiki.

+Prereqs: You will need a Github account.
+[Sign up for one here.](https://github.com/signup/free)

-1. Fork the repository on GitHub.
+1. Fork the repository on GitHub: [https://github.com/m0hit/privacypatterns/fork](https://github.com/m0hit/privacypatterns/fork)

-2. Click on the Wiki link after cloning (This may take a minute for GitHub to create.
-They'll email you when it's done).
+2. Click on the Wiki link after cloning.
+Initially, it will appear empty.
+Github must fork the Wiki repo from the main branch, which may take a minute to create.
+Github will email you when it's done.
+After it's cloned click on the "Wiki" link again.

-3. Click on Patterns.
-Then click on the pattern you want to edit.
+3. Click on the "Patterns" or "Principles" link on the root wiki page (depending on what you want to change).
+Then click on the name of the pattern or principle you want to edit.

-4. Click the Edit button.
+4. Click the "Edit" button at the top of the page.

-5. Make your changes.
-Click Save.
+5. Make your changes, then click Save (and enter a message documenting what you changed and why).

 6. Submit a pull request.
+If you require assistance, [read this Github help page.](http://help.github.com/send-pull-requests/)